restify/node-restify/README.md

 * send(code, body, headers): serializes body into whatever was sent for Accept.
 * sendError(error):  use restify.newError() (see below)
 * startTime: what it sounds like (ms since epoch)
+* sentError: if you sent an error, it's saved off so you can log it later.

 ### Errors